voodoo15/object_oriented_programming/README.md

- Curriculum
- Users
- Events
- Referrals
- Arnold Redoblado
-Assignments
-Lessons
-Checkpoints
-Students
-Progress
-Staff
-Job Postings
-Companies
-More Jobs!
-Students
-Courses
- Web Development
-Edit Profile
-Log Out
-Object Oriented Programming
+#Object Oriented Programming

-Article Submissions
-Submitting
+##Submitting

 Create a git repository on GitHub, called "object_oriented_programming" or similar.
 Clone it onto your own computer.
 The assignment will walk you through creating Ruby programs and adding those files to the repository.
 If you're stuck, you can refer back to this Submissions Cheat Sheet.

 Have fun and don't forget to work alongside a partner!

-What You Will Learn
+##What You Will Learn

 Ruby is pure object-oriented language and everything appears to Ruby, as an object.
 Every value in Ruby is an object, even the most primitive things: strings, numbers and even true and false.
 Even a class itself is an object that is an instance of the Class class.
 This assignment will take you through all the major functionalities related to Object Oriented Ruby.

-Develop an understanding of the following concepts:
+##Develop an understanding of the following concepts:

 How to start writing proper OO code in Ruby Understanding classes, inheritance, modules, namespacing